ramurjua/design-verification_handbook/utils/JTAG_rp2040/xvc-pico.md

 # Using a Rasberry Pico as a JTAG

-A cheap and open soruce method to program and FPGA is using a Rasberry Pico as a JTAG cable.
+A cheap and open source method to program and FPGA is using a Rasberry Pico as a JTAG cable.
 In order to do it you will find the instructions based on the Github open-source project [pico-xvc repository](https://github.com/kholia/xvc-pico).
 In folder *program_files* exists the necessary files to perform a Xilinx FPGA load using a Windows Computer.

 ## Conexions: